 - A small handful of basil leaves finely chopped + more for garnish

-- Heat the oil in a large skillet or saucepan, add the onion and cook over medium heat for about 10 minutes.
+- Heat the oil in a large skillet or saucepan, add the onion along with a pinch of sea salt and cook over medium heat for about 10 minutes.
 The onion should be translucent and a little bit springy.
 Next, add the garlic and dried oregano and cook for a minute, until the garlic releases its aroma.

-- Now pour in the can of tomatoes.
-Add about 1/2 a cup of water to the can, give it a little swirl then pour that into the pan too.Finally, stir in the balsamic vinegar then reduce the heat to the lowest setting.
+- Now pour in two can of tomatoes.
+Add about ¼ cup of water to each can, give them a little swirl then pour that into the pan too.Finally, stir in the balsamic vinegar, season with salt and freshly ground black pepper then reduce the heat to the lowest setting.
 Leave the sauce to simmer, stirring occasionally, until the sauce has reduced slightly.
 15 minutes should do it.

 Spinach and Ricotta Filling: